clk11/Winforms-Passwords-Generator/README.md

    - Enter desired parameter values directly into the provided fields.

 2. **Generate Passwords**:
-   - Click the "Generate Passwords" button to initiate the password generation process.
+   - Click the "Genereaza parole" button to initiate the password generation process.

 3. **View Generated Passwords**:
    - The generated passwords will be displayed in the application's list box are.